UnifiedPush/specifications/specifications/android.md

 ## Registration Broadcast Receiver

-The exposed broadcast receiver of the distributor application MUST handle 2 differents actions:
+The exposed broadcast receiver of the distributor application MUST handle 2 different actions:
 * org.unifiedpush.android.distributor.REGISTER
 * org.unifiedpush.android.distributor.UNREGISTER

+There is a third action the distributor MAY handle:
+* org.unifiedpush.android.distributor.MESSAGE_ACK

 ### org.unifiedpush.android.distributor.REGISTER

 The connector sends this action to register to push messages.
 The intent MUST contain 2 extras:
 * application (String): the end user application package name.
-The distributor MUST be able to handle many connections with a single application.
+The distributor MUST be able to handle many registrations with a single application.
-* token (String): a randomly generated token to identify the connection between the connector and the distributor.
-It MUST be unique on distributor side.
+* token (String): a randomly generated token to identify the registration from the connector and the distributor.
+It MUST be unique on distributor side and contain sufficient entropy so it cannot be guessed.

 It MAY be sent with the following 2 extras:
-* features (ArrayList<String>): indicate the connector is requesting a set of optional features to be enabled.
+* features (ArrayList\<String\>): indicate the connector is requesting a set of optional features to be enabled.
 It MUST be the qualified name of the action declared to advertise this feature.
 The connector MUST check that the action is declared before requesting an optional feature.
 * message (String): a short description of the purpose of the registration that the distributor MAY show to the user.

-The distributor MUST send a broadcast intent to one of the following action when it handles this action:
+The distributor MUST send a broadcast intent to one of the following actions when it handles this action:
 * org.unifiedpush.android.connector.NEW_ENDPOINT
 * org.unifiedpush.android.connector.REGISTRATION_FAILED

 ### org.unifiedpush.android.distributor.UNREGISTER

-The connector sends this action to unregister to push messages.
+The connector sends this action to unregister from push messages.
 The intent MUST contain 1 extra:
 * token (String): the token supplied by the end user application during registration

-The distributor MUST send a broadcast intent to the following action when it handles this action:
-* org.unifiedpush.android.connector.UNREGISTERED.

 ### org.unifiedpush.android.distributor.MESSAGE_ACK

-The connector MUST reply with this action to the distributor with the String extra id received to acknowledge the message reception.
+Whenever the connector receives a message with the extra id it MUST reply with this action to the distributor.

+The intent MUST contain 1 extra:
+* id (String): the String extra id received with the message

 ## Messaging Broadcast Receiver

-The exposed broadcast receiver of the distributor application MUST handle 3 differents actions:
+The exposed broadcast receiver of the end user application MUST handle 2 differents actions:
 * org.unifiedpush.android.connector.NEW_ENDPOINT
 * org.unifiedpush.android.connector.MESSAGE

-There is a third action the connector SHOULD handle:
+There are 2 additional actions the connector SHOULD handle:
 * org.unifiedpush.android.connector.UNREGISTERED
+* org.unifiedpush.android.connector.REGISTRATION_FAILED

 ### org.unifiedpush.android.connector.NEW_ENDPOINT

-The distributor MUST send this action to the registered application to confirm the registration of an end user application, when a registered application send again an action with the intent org.unifiedpush.android.distributor.REGISTER and a valid token, or when the endpoint change with the 2 following extras:
+The distributor MUST send this action to the registered application in the following cases:
+* confirm the registration of an end user application
+* a registered application sends an action with the intent org.unifiedpush.android.distributor.REGISTER and a token for an existing registration.
+The distributor MUST also update the features associated with the registration.
+* the endpoint for the application changed

+The intent MUST contain the following 2 extras:
 * token (String): the token supplied by the end user application during registration
 * endpoint (String): the endpoint URL